KQM-git/TCL/mechanics/equipment/weapons/catalysts.md

 | Golden Majesty | Increases Shield Strength by **20/25/30/35/40**%.
 Scoring hits on opponents increases ATK by **4/5/6/7/8**% for 8s.
 Max 5 stacks.
 Can only occur once every 0.3s.
 While protected by a shield, this ATK increase effect is increased by 100%. |
 | Base ATK | 46 - 608 |
 | ATK% | 10.8% - 49.6% |

+* Xingqiu's Rain Swords do not count as a shield for Memory of Dust

 {% endtab %}

 {% tab title="Details" %}